 Life Cycle of the Millipede

 Millipedes are in the Diplopoda class, making them closer related to crustaceans than insects.
 They typically live around 7 years, and their gentle nature makes great pets for those who like the non-furry variety.
 They’re non-threatening detrivores, or consumers of dead and decaying plant matter; this explains why they’re attracted to rotting wood and leaves.
-Female millipedes prefer making nests in soil to lay their eggs, and will use their own feces to create a protective cocoon.
+Females prefer making nests in soil to lay their eggs, and will use their own feces to create a protective cocoon.
 Once it’s created, they’ll deposit anywhere from 100 to 300 eggs, which will hatch in about one month.